dcmcand/leap.se-devel/content/home/providers.md

   icon_pack = "custom"
   url = "https://github.com"
   name = "LibraryVPN"
   description = "We are developing LibraryVPN for use by libraries and their patrons!
-We are working with the Lebanon and Westchester Library Systems to pilot this project.
+We are currently working with the Lebanon and Westchester Library Systems to pilot this project.
+If you are interested in helping with the develpment of LibraryVPN, please reach out to the LibraryVPN project.
 Go to LibraryVPN"

 # Uncomment to use custom SVG icons.
 # Place custom SVG icon in `assets/images/icon-pack/`, creating folders if necessary.